 One of the problems faced by this type of solar energy was the transportation of heat from the sun.
 Scientists and inventors tried many fluids, including oil and sodium, but molten salt proved the best option3.
 This is ideal given that it is cost-effective and works perfectly with the steam turbines we use today.

 In comparison to solar PV, thermal solar energy is more space-efficient.
-Solar thermal can offer as much as 70% more efficiency when it comes to collecting heat.
+Solar thermal can offer as much as 70% more energy efficiency when it comes to collecting heat.
 Along with this, the technology is far less complex, which makes it ideal for heating up water.

 The largest solar thermal power station is located in Morocco and has a capacity of 510MW while the US and Spain both have several large projects.
 Due to the way in which solar thermal systems work, they can reach an extremely high temperature.
 As an example, the solar Furnace at Odeillo in the French Pyrenees can reach temperatures of as much as 3,500 degrees.